#EndSARS: Umahi decries police extortion, brutality in Ebonyi

-Mr Umahi, who made the announcement at the old-Government House complex while addressing #EndSARS protesters, said that any form of road blocks would no longer be tolerated anywhere in the state.
+Umahi, who made the announcement at the old-Government House complex while addressing #EndSARS protesters, said that any form of roadblocks would no longer be tolerated anywhere in the state.

 “Resist any policeman who asks you for money and call me on phone because enough is enough,” he said.